Skip to Content

 Child custody refers to the legal rights and responsibilities parents have for their children following a separation or divorce.
 It determines where the child will live and how major life decisions—such as education, healthcare, and religious upbringing—will be made.

-In Florida, the concept of “custody” has evolved over time.
+In Florida, the concept of “custody” has evolved.
 Today, courts typically use the term “parental responsibility” and require a detailed parenting plan.
 This plan outlines how parents will share time with their child (time-sharing) and who will be responsible for making important decisions in the child’s life.

 Child custody is not only a legal matter but also an emotional one.
 These decisions impact your child’s stability, routine, and sense of security.
 That is why working with our Four Corners child custody attorney at The Law Offices of Justin Rickman is essential to ensure your child’s needs are front and center throughout the legal process.